tess-jl/aws-developer-course/notes/15_AWS_Serverless_SAM.md

 **Serverless Application Repository = templates made by people, SAM packages! see an actual SAM template here!**

+### SAM Policy Templates
+aka Serverless Model Policy Templates
+* list of templates used to **apply perms to Lambda functions**
+* see docs for full list of templates

+e.g. S3ReadPolicy = template that gives read-only to objects in S3
+e.g. SQSPollerPolicy = allows to poll an SQS queue

+--> instead of creating an IAM role manually can just alter the **Policies:** codeblock of the YAML SAM template and include these policies directly!! much more declarative about what our functions should do --> auto makes the IAM roles via deployment

 REVIEW
 -databases aka client terminology
+**Serverless Application Repository = templates made by people, SAM packages! see an actual SAM template here!**